 - Is there anything you wish you would have known early in your time at [company name]?

-The more you know, the better equipped you will be to evolve your onboarding experience and make it the best it can be.
+The more you know and use these onboarding success tips, the better equipped you will be to evolve your onboarding experience and make it the best it can be.
 Plus, reaching out for feedback and then taking action on it will show your employees that their feedback matters.
 This will open the door for communication and create a healthy dialogue.